Yoobic/install-mac/yoobic_extension_pack/README.md

-# Welcome to Yoobic's Extention Pack
+# Welcome to Yoobic's Extension Pack

 ----
 ## This Pack contains the following extensions